 For ALL liquefied gas applications, install an external bypass valve, and any necessary piping, back to the tank.
 DO NOT pipe the bypass valve back to the intake line.
 The setting on the external bypass valve must be at least 25 psi (1.7 bar) lower than the pump internal relief valve setting.
+Typically, pump relief valves are factory set at the spring range midpoint.

 The valve and piping must be of adequate size to accommodate the full flow from the pump when the discharge line is closed.
-The pump internal relief valve is factory set at approximately 125 PSI (8.6 bar).